 On holiday with the dog?

-Even the holidays are influenced by the presence of a dog in the family.
-They are small sacrifices that the dog knows how to reward.
-The holidays with the dog are possible.
+Holidays are also influenced by the presence of a dog in the family.
+These are small sacrifices that the dog can reward.
+Holidays with dogs are possible.
 We will have to choose those places where dogs are accepted.
-If we are going for short periods we will have to know who we can ask to take care of our friend.
+If we are absent for short periods we should know who we can ask to take care of our friend.

 Is it time to welcome a puppy?

-The arrival at a puppy's home is fantastic.
-A dog as a life partner is exciting.
-Sometimes I think the family without a dog is incomplete.
+Arrival at a puppy’s house is fantastic.
+A dog as a life companion is exciting.
+Sometimes I think that family without a dog is incomplete.
 Surely mine would be.

-But we will have to recognize and understand if we are ready to welcome a puppy and if the breed chosen is really for us.
-If we do not have the time, space or opportunity to make some small sacrifice it is better to postpone the time to adopt a puppy.
+If we do not have the conditions of time, space or the possibility to make some small sacrifice is better to postpone the time to adopt a puppy.